 Phillips Lab

-The public health recommendations for physical activity are that all adults should engage in 150 minutes of moderate intensity aerobic activity per week.
-Unfortunately, over two-thirds of adults do not meet these recommendations for physical activity.
-Our goal is to change that.
-We want to make physical activity fun, accessible, and part of everyone's life.
-Our goal is to get people to move more and to feel better about themselves and their abilities.
+The public health recommendations for physical activity are that all adults engage in 150 minutes of moderate-intensity activity per week and 2 days of muscle strengthening activity per week.
+Unfortunately, over two-thirds of adults do not meet these recommendations.
+Our goal is to make physical activity fun, accessible, and part of everyone's life.
+We want to get people to move more and to feel more confident about themselves and their abilities.

-We design, test, implement, and disseminate physical activity interventions.
-Most of our work focuses on cancer survivors, but we are also interested in the general population, special populations, and those with other chronic conditions.
-We use a variety of strategies to do this and are interested in partnering with physicians, community organizations, and the general public.
+Our team designs, tests, implements, and disseminates physical activity interventions.
+Although much of our work focuses on cancer survivors, we are interested in the general population, special populations, and individuals with other chronic conditions as well.
+We hope to collaborate with physicians, community organizations, and the public to support sustainable, real-world physical activity programs.

 Research Studies